-Weather stripping is very easy to install, and it will make a big difference in keeping out drafts.
+Weather stripping is simple to install, and it makes a big difference in keeping out drafts.
 Before I applied my own weatherstripping, I could literally feel a cold wind coming in through both my kitchen doors.
-Now, however, the outdoor air stays out.
-In addition, weatherstripping will help you keep out rain and prevent the inside air from escaping.
+Now, the outdoor air stays out.
+In addition, weatherstripping helps you keep out rain and prevents inside (heated) air from escaping.

 3. Insulate Outlets and Light Switches

 This smaller project is one people often overlook because they don’t realize outlets and switches can be sources of air leaks.
 But outlets and light switches need to have insulation added to them, especially when they’re on an outside wall.

 Just make sure you get specialized outlet and switch plate seals, which can found inexpensively at any hardware store.
 The insulation is made specifically for outlets and switch plates, so you don’t have to worry about fire risks.

 4. Install a Programmable Thermostat